 – Limited time the tourists have

 – Facades are not connected, which means you can only visit one facade at a time

-Those who don’t do their research before visiting Sagrada Familia have to decide when they are standing in the ticketing line for the Towers.
+Those who don’t do their research before visiting Sagrada Familia have to decide which tower they will climb up, at the ticketing line.